CANbus technology powers up compact loader attachment control

 Keeping it simple

-The 7-pin attachment control kit also simplifies operation of Bobcat attachments that use a Remote Attachment Control (RAC) system, Odegaard said.
-RAC attachments include the chipper, concrete pump, concrete mixer and a remote attachment control box which allows specified hydraulic hand tools to use the Bobcat machine as a power source.
+The 7-pin attachment control kit also simplifies operation of Bobcat attachments that use a remote attachment control (RAC) system, Odegaard said.
+RAC attachments include the chipper, concrete pump, concrete mixer and a remote attachment control box that allows specified hydraulic hand tools to use the Bobcat machine as a power source.

 RAC attachments use a box on the attachment that allows the operator to safely start and stop the machine and operate certain attachment functions from outside the cab of the machine.
 The RAC control box communicates with the machine to make sure certain parameters are met before the attachment will start the engine and allow operation.